jlikens/tye-series/tye-talk-2020-06-tye-plus-plus/README.md

   logPath: ./.logs
 ```

+Give it a `tye run` and, if all goes well, you should be able to load up your Tye Dashboard and see new entries for *zipkin* and *elastic*!

 ### Some Elastic Weirdness
-When you first try to load up your Elastic instance, you may see this in your logs:
+When you first try to load up your ELK instance, you may see this in your logs:
 ```
 [elastic_3c3cdec4-8]: ERROR: [1] bootstrap checks failed
 [elastic_3c3cdec4-8]: [1]: max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]